avigewirtz/avigewirtz.github.io-/make/implicit-rules.md

 # Advanced Features

-The features we've discussed so far cover the basics of `make` and are enough to use it effectively.
+The features we've discussed so far cover the basics of `make` and give you enough information to use it effectively.
 However, make has other features, such as automatic macros and implicit rules, which are commonly used in real-world Makefiles.
 While many of these features can be confusing and make Makefiles less readable, it is useful to have a working familiarity with them.

 #### Automatic Macros&#x20;